Gardener Cary George begins his third year in charge of the Garden.

 The Friends held a Board Meeting on July 20th at the Shelter in the Garden.
 Gardener Cary George reported that the two deer were still in the Garden but that a barbed wire extension was added to the top of the Garden fence and that seems to be working to keep others out.
 (2)

 The review in May of the plans for the new front gate to the Garden resulted in requests for a more inviting entrance.
-These discussions would eventually lead to the design of the current Garden gate.
-The Friends had been maintaining the display cases in the Crone Shelter as the Naturalists reported they had no supplies to so, so President Kessen brought a large variety of supplies to the shelter, but Friends members still had to do the updates.
+These discussions would eventually lead to the design of the current Garden gate shown above.
+The Friends had been maintaining the display cases in the Crone Shelter as the Naturalists reported they had no supplies, so President Kessen brought a large variety of supplies to the shelter, but Friends members still had to do the updates.
 The Board voted to spend $100 for a drop-down ladder to reach the Shelter attic and the Park Board Carpenters would install it in the fall.

 Martha Hellander was on the east coast doing research for her book on Eloise Butler.